Burns night Babur

 Haggis Jhol Momo

-Bengali Kasundi Salmon with Mung Dal Khichdi
+Bengali Kasundi Salmon with Moong Dal Khichdi

 Anglo-Indian Roast Chicken, Spiced Pui Lentils and Parsnip